Macy's To Close Stores, Cut Jobs Amid Weak Holiday Sales

 "Shopping trends are firmly against Macy's, and its brand, while not completely diminished, is most certainly tarnished."

-Macy's CEO Terry Lundgren said the number of shoppers at its stores continues to decline but their online business performed well.
+Macy's CEO Terry Lundgren said the number of shoppers at its stores continues to decline, but its online business performed well.

 NPR's Chris Arnold reports:

 Macy's plan here is to restructure and focus on its better-performing stores.
-The company says it will save $550 million through this cost cutting, and it plans to reinvest some of that in its digital shopping business.
+The company says it will save $550 million through this cost-cutting, and it plans to reinvest some of that in its digital shopping business.

 Also on Wednesday, Kohl's Corp. announced that its stores also had disappointing holiday sales figures.